pyodide/pyodide/docs/development/abi.md

 On Rust libc versions older than 0.2.162, it may be necessary to pass `-Z link-native-libraries=no` as a `RUSTFLAG`.

+Pyodide is statically linked with the following libraries:

+- `libwebsocket.js`
+- `libeventloop.js`
+- `libGL`
+- `libegl.js`
+- `libwebgl.js`
+- `libhtml5.js`
+- `libhtml5_webgl.js`
+- `libsdl.js`
+- `liblz4`
+- `zlib`
+- `bzip2`

+All of these come from Emscripten ports and the versions of these libraries are determined by the version of Emscripten we build with.
+Any symbols from these static libraries may be used by shared libraries.

 ### pyodide_2024_0

 The Emscripten version is 3.1.58.
 The Python version is 3.12.
 Python 3.12 must